bixuehua/ESGC-MDA/README.md

 - `data/miRNASim/M_GIP.txt:`GIP similarity of miRNAs

 # Codes
-* The implementation of nSGC-MDA
+* The implementation of ESGC-MDA
     ``model.py：`` The overall implementation code of the model

     ``train.py：`` Setting of experimental parameters and training of the model